Exercise

 Use a pseudo-class selector to give the valid input and select fields a green-ish (rgba(0, 200, 0, 0.15)) background

-• The navbar-brand link and other links on the pages should not be affected!
+- Use a pseudo-class selector to give the links (in the navbar) aprimary(=#007bff) background with0.25remradius- The navbar-brandlink and other links on the pages should not be affected!